Graduate Program: Master of Arts in History

 - Early Modern European history

-The minor field is made up of a minimum of three courses (nine hours), at least one of which must be a graduate level course.
+The minor field is made up of a minimum of three courses (nine hours), at least one of which must be numbered 7000 or above.
 Minor fields can be chosen from the same list of major fields or can be more conceptual or historiographical.
-Such fields, for example, could include a field in economic, social, or labor history; or could concern race, gender, or world history.
+Such fields, for example, could include a field in economic, social or labor history, or could concern race, gender or world history.
 Minor fields must be approved by the Director of Graduate Studies.

-Students must complete one of the following culminating examinations:
+Students must complete one of the following comprehensive exercises:

-- students can sit for an oral comprehensive exam administered by the student’s advisor and a faculty member from the minor area;
+- An oral comprehensive exam administered by the student’s advisor and a faculty member from the minor area;

-- students may complete a six-credit thesis in their final year in the program, culminating in an oral defense of the thesis before a committee of two faculty members.
+- A six-credit thesis in their final year in the program, culminating in an oral defense of the thesis before a committee of two faculty members.